 If you’ve been designing and building homes for a while, you’ve seen the dramatic evolution of the primary bath.
 Your parents (or your grandparents) probably shared a bathroom with the rest of the family.
 If they did have their own private bathroom, it was likely basic, with no frills.
 Fast forward to the 1980s, when primary baths were often larger than the primary bedroom.
 Tubs the size of small swimming pools alongside a fireplace became the rage.

-Today’s master bath still consumes ample square footage, but luxurious details are now combined with functional storage design, superb lighting, dedicated dressing spaces, and exceptional plumbing fixtures.
+Today’s primary bath still consumes ample square footage, but luxurious details are now combined with functional storage design, superb lighting, dedicated dressing spaces, and exceptional plumbing fixtures.
 One idea that you’ll hear about from our design team is a growing movement toward eliminating the tub and using that space for an extra-large shower.
-While most master baths are indeed big, I think you’ll be inspired by a functional and understated bath on these pages that occupies just 76 square feet.
+While most primary baths are indeed big, I think you’ll be inspired by a functional and understated bath on these pages that occupies just 76 square feet.
 Are we witnessing the start of a tiny-bath trend?